-i.
-Operate STSs in cycle mode when average fork length of subyearling Chinook or sockeye is greater than 120 mm.

-ii.
-Operate STSs in continuous-run mode when average fork length of subyearling Chinook salmon or sockeye is less than 120 mm or if fish condition deteriorates.

-iii.
-Inspect each installed STS by underwater video camera once per month.
-Spot check VBSs at the same time.

-iv.
-Record STS amp readings daily.
+- i.
+Operate STSs in cycle mode when average fork length of subyearling Chinook or sockeye is greater than 120 mm. - ii.
+Operate STSs in continuous-run mode when average fork length of sub-yearling Chinook salmon or sockeye is less than 120 mm or if fish condition deteriorates. - iii.
+Inspect each installed STS by underwater video camera once per month April through November (except in 2023 when bypass operations begin March 1).
+Spot check VBSs at the same time. - iv.
+Record STS amp readings daily. - v.

-v.
 If an STS is damaged or fails during the juvenile fish passage season, follow procedures defined for unscheduled maintenance in section 3.2.2.
 In no case should a turbine unit be operated with a missing or a known non-operating or damaged STS.

-vi.
+- vi.
 Between spring and summer, inspect at least two VBSs in two different turbine units that were operated frequently in the spring.
-If a debris accumulation is noted, inspect other VBSs and clean debris as necessary.

-vii.
-After October 1, up to half of the STSs may be pulled for maintenance as long as unscreened turbine units are not operated.

-viii.
-Between Thanksgiving and December 15, if the National Weather Service forecast for Lower Monumental Dam is below 20°F for the 24 hours or longer, the STSs may be removed.
-Prior to removing screens, request special permission from CENWW-OD-T, who will then inform NOAA Fisheries and FPOM.
+If a debris accumulation is noted, inspect other VBSs and clean debris as necessary. - vii.
+After October 1, up to half of the STSs may be pulled for maintenance as long as unscreened turbine units are not operated. - viii.
+Between Thanksgiving and the Monday of the 3rd week of December, if the National Weather Service forecast for Lower Monumental Dam5 is below 20°F for the 24 hours or longer, the STSs may be removed.
+Prior to removing screens, request special permission from CENWW-OD-T, who will then inform NOAA Fisheries and FPOM. - ix.

-ix.
 At the end of the season, make a formal determination as to the adequacy of STS mesh and any replacement needs.